webpack/react-starter/NOTES/HowStuffWorks.md

 Note: Routes that use `react-proxy!` can not be prerendered.

-## How a page updates while you are programming.
+## How the page updates while you are programming.
 After running the app webserver in development mode (see above) you'd have to manually reload the page after changing a JSX file.
 It is possible to automatically reload _or_ update the page to reflect your changes: